ADMINISTRATIVE CODE

 5) The family is deprived of essential items of furniture and/or clothing by fire, flood or other natural disaster.

-6) The family is deprived of food as a result of fire, flood, or other disaster which does not render the family homeless and the need cannot be met through SNAP.
+6) The family is deprived of food as a result of actions other than loss or theft of cash, which does not render the family homeless and the need cannot be met through SNAP.
 Food cannot be authorized for replacement of lost or stolen SNAP benefits.

 7) As result of documented theft or documented loss of cash, the family is deprived of food or essential clothing.
 The amount issued for lost/stolen cash cannot exceed the amount that was lost and can never exceed the amount of the monthly payment level for a family of that size.